matloff/cdparcoord/README.md

 It builds upon the [`freqparcoord` package](https://cran.r-project.org/web/packages/freqparcoord/index.html).

+#### The Black Screen Problem
-* The black screen problem occurs when there are too many data points to plot.
+The black screen problem occurs when there are too many data points to plot.
 This results in a complete black screen from which no useful information may be gleaned.
 ![Black Screen mlb](vignettes/black-screen-mlb.png)